Large Hadron Collider: Second run (2015–2018)

 At the conference EPS-HEP 2015 in July, the collaborations presented first cross-section measurements of several particles at the higher collision energy.

 On 15 December 2015, the ATLAS and CMS experiments both reported a number of preliminary results for Higgs physics, supersymmetry (SUSY) searches and exotics searches using 13 TeV proton collision data.
 Both experiments saw a moderate excess around 750 GeV in the two-photon invariant mass spectrum, but the experiments did not confirm the existence of the hypothetical particle in an August 2016 report.

 In July 2017, many analyses based on the large dataset collected in 2016 were shown.
 The properties of the Higgs boson were studied in more detail and the precision of many other results was improved.

-As of March 2021, the LHC experiments have discovered 59 new hadrons in the data collected during the first two runs.
+By March 2021, the LHC experiments have discovered 59 new hadrons in the data collected during the first two runs.

-Third run (2022 – present)
+Third run (2022–present)

 The third run of the LHC began in July of 2022, after more than three years of upgrades, and is planned to last until July of 2026.

 On 5 July 2022, LHCb reported the discovery of a new type of pentaquark made up of a charm quark and a charm antiquark and an up, a down and a strange quark, observed in an analysis of decays of charged B mesons.
-The first ever pair of tetraquarks was also reported.
+The first-ever pair of tetraquarks was also reported.

 On 18 September 2024, ATLAS reported the first observation of quantum entanglement between quarks, with it also being the highest-energy observation of entanglement so far.

+As of February 2026, 79 new hadrons have been discovered in the data collected during the first three runs.